 M74 can be prevented by maintaining the cod populations stable and controlling the size of the sprat population.

 The M74 syndrome was at its worst in the early and mid-1990s.
-Restoration of the few naturally breeding salmon populations required an investment, the value of which currently stands at over 10 million euros.
+Restoration of the few naturally breeding salmon populations required massive investments.
+The value of merely stocked smolts and younger fry currently stands at over 10 million euros.

 Luke predicts and monitors the M74 syndrome